 indicate the criteria for annual progress reviews; and

-identify the source of any funding or institutional support, such as assigned time or new research equipment, based on discussions with the Dean, the library direAssociate Dean for Research and/or the School’s Grant specialist.
+identify the source of any funding or institutional support, such as assigned time or new research equipment, based on discussions with the Dean, the Associate Dean for Research and/or the School’s Grant specialist.

-The Committee shall meet at least once to review the faculty member’s progress.
+The Committee shall meet at least once per semester to review the faculty member’s progress.
 In the case of Function 3b above, if the progress is not congruent with the specified timelines and benchmarks outlined in the development plan, the Committee will forward its recommendation to the Dean who shall notify the faculty member of the outcome of the review and remind him or her of the appeal process before proceeding with sanctions.

 Section 3.b.
 Nominating Committee